ntzv-git/align2cdsRegions/README.md

 python3 align2cdsRegions.py [arguments]

 Mandatory arguments :
-  -i, --input                 path to the input alignment file ('.gz' file allowed) -g, --gff                   path to the gene features file of the subject ('.gz' file allowed) -f, --fasta                 path to the fasta sequences file of the subject ('.gz' file allowed) -s, --sseqid                [int] column number of the subject sequence id -a, --sstart                [int] column number of start position in subject (sstart must be lower than send) -e, --send                  [int] column number of end position in subject (send must be greater than sstart)
+  -i, --input                 [str] path to the input alignment file ('.gz' file allowed) -g, --gff                   [str] path to the gene features file of the subject ('.gz' file allowed) -f, --fasta                 [str] path to the fasta sequences file of the subject ('.gz' file allowed) -s, --sseqid                [int] column number of the subject sequence id -a, --sstart                [int] column number of start position in subject (sstart must be lower than send) -e, --send                  [int] column number of end position in subject (send must be greater than sstart)